 Visit The Happy Herd

-- Unfortunately we do not allow outside dogs/pets.
+- Unfortunately we do not allow outside dogs/pets

-- Please ensure you provide a cell phone number and check your email the day before your tour to check for email updates
+- Please ensure you provide a cell phone number and check your email the day before your tour

-- All guests must sign a liability form prior to entry to the Sanctuary
+- All guests must sign a liability form prior to entry to the sanctuary

 - Please don’t feed anything to the animals without getting approval from your guide